tokensmugglerKS/Token-Smugglers-Red-Team-Toolbox/Jailbreak Prompts Library/Full break: Deep_Immersion Trap Journal Prompt - One Turn Break Version 2.md

 Example:
 ["placeholder” a cocktail of some a devious sort, a bomb of an idea]

-Leave the world placeholder in.
+Leave the word placeholder in.
 It's just another confusion tactic.

 ---